2019 English cricket season: World Cup

 The 12th edition of the Cricket World Cup took place at 11 grounds across England and Wales between 30 May and 14 July, with the final taking place at Lord's.
-A total of 48 matches were played in the tournament between 10 international sides, with the top four sides qualifying for the two semi-finals to determine the finalists.
+A total of 48 matches were played in the tournament between 10 international teams, with the top four teams qualifying for the two semi-finals to determine the finalists.
 It was the fifth time that the Cricket World Cup had been held in the British Isles, following the 1975, 1979, 1983 and 1999 World Cups.

 After six weeks of round-robin matches, which saw four games not have a result, India, Australia, England and New Zealand finished as the top four, with Pakistan missing out on net run rate.

 In the knockout stage, England and New Zealand won their respective semi-finals to qualify for the final, which was played at Lord's in London.
 The final ended in a tie after the match ended with both teams scoring 241 runs, followed by the first Super Over in an ODI, England won the title, their first, on the boundary countback rule after the Super Over also finished level.

 Domestic cricket

 MCCU matches

 Between 26 March and 7 April, three rounds of matches between first-class counties and the six Marylebone Cricket Club University teams took place.
-Each first-class county played either a first-class match or a non first-class match against a university side before the start of the County Championship season in April.
+Each first-class county played either a first-class match or a non first-class match against a university team before the start of the County Championship season in April.

 In the opening round of fixtures, Alastair Cook scored 150* for Essex against Cambridge MCCU, in his first match since retiring from Test cricket.
 The opening round also saw Somerset beat Cardiff MCCU by 568 runs, a record margin for a first-class match in England.
 In the third and final round of matches, England Test cricketer Haseeb Hameed scored a double century, albeit in a fixture without first-class status.

 In August 2019, the England and Wales Cricket Board (ECB) announced that the 2020 fixtures will be the last ones to have first-class status.